deeplearning4j/deeplearning4j/data-sets-ml.md

 layout: default
 ---

-# data sets and machine learning
+# data sets and ML

 Machine learning typically works with three data sets: training, dev and test.
 All three should randomly sample a larger body of data.